Abner Mikva: Early life and family

-Mikva was born in Milwaukee, Wisconsin, the son of Ida (Fishman) and Henry Abraham Mikva, Jewish immigrants from Ukraine.
+Mikva was born in Milwaukee, Wisconsin, the son of Ida (Fishman) and Henry Abraham Mikva, Jewish immigrants escaping from pogroms in Ukraine.
 Mikva and his parents spoke Yiddish at home.
 During the Great Depression, his father was often unemployed and the family relied on welfare.
 Abner attended local public schools.
 During World War II, he enlisted and was trained in the United States Army Air Corps, but the war ended the day before he was due to be deployed.
 Afterward, the GI Bill enabled Mikva to attend the University of Wisconsin–Milwaukee before transferring to Washington University in St. Louis, where he met his future wife, Zorita Rose (Zoe) Wise.
 Both graduated in 1948 and soon married.

 The couple moved to Chicago, Illinois, where Zoe had urged Mikva to enroll at the University of Chicago Law School.
-He received his Juris Doctor in 1951.
+He graduated in 1951 with a J.D. degree, having served as editor-in-chief of the University of Chicago Law Review.
 The couple eventually had three daughters: Mary Lane (b.
 1953), an Illinois Appellate Court judge in Chicago; Laurie, who teaches at Northwestern University and is on the board of directors of the Legal Services Corporation; and Rachel, a rabbi and professor who teaches at the Chicago Theological Seminary.